CleverCloud/doc.clever-cloud.com/commons/clever-cloud-addons-api/add-ons-api.md

 * `owner_email` - One of the owner's email address.

+* `owner_emails` - All the owner's email addresses.
+This is not in the Heroku specification.

+* `owner_id` - The id of the owner that provisioned the add-on.
+This should never change.

 * `region` - The region this add-on is located in.
 As for now, we only support "eu".

 * `domains` - Originally the domains names for the application owning the add-on.
 We return an empty list.

+#### Update the config vars for an add-on

 ```json
 PUT /vendor/apps/{addonId}